Jacopo Tiepolo: Dogate

 Jacopo was elected Doge on 6 March 1229, his predecessor Pietro Ziani having abdicated the month before.
 At the election, a stalemate was reached between Jacopo and his rival Marino Dandolo, both of them having twenty votes each.
 This was rectified by drawing lots, leading to Tiepolo's victory.
 This is thought to have sparked the feud between the Dandolo, who were an old aristocratic family, and the Tiepolo, who were seen as nouveau-riches.
 In an attempt to prevent the recurrence of a split vote in future elections, the number of electors was increased from forty to forty-one.
 Prior to ascending the ducal throne, Tiepolo also had to sign a traditional promissione, seriously limiting his powers.

 Domestic reforms

 Tiepolo's dogate brought significant change to Venice.
 The new doge promulgated new laws on commerce (1219), criminal law (1232), and codified civil law in the 1242 Statutum novum.
 Tiepolo greatly expanded the ruling class of the Republic, extending the voting right to the merchant class, from which he himself had come.
-The Great Council of Venice increases in importance under his rule, and the Venetian Senate was established.
+The Great Council of Venice increased in importance under his rule, and the Venetian Senate was established.
 Additional to this, Tiepolo had granted land in 1234 to the Dominican and Franciscan orders, upon which two churches were built.
 These were the Basilica di San Giovanni e Paolo ('San Zanipolo') and the Basilica di Santa Maria Gloriosa dei Frari.